Concepts¶

 Sumpter in [MLFCES] discusses it this way.
 We suppose that the classifier is applied to two separate groups, giving these two confusion matrices:

-$$ \left( \begin{array}{cc} t_1 & p_1-t_1 \\ f_1 & n_1-f_1 \\ \end{array} \right) \qquad\text{ and }\qquad \left( \begin{array}{cc} t_2 & p_2-t_2 \\ f_2 & n_2-f_2 \\ \end{array} \right). $$We note that
+$$ \left( \begin{array}{cc} t_1 & p_1-t_1 \\ f_1 & n_1-f_1 \\ \end{array} \right) \qquad\text{ and }\qquad \left( \begin{array}{cc} t_2 & p_2-t_2 \\ f_2 & n_2-f_2 \\ \end{array} \right). $$

 Following Sumpter's ideas we now ask if this classifier can be fair.
 Can we be sure that it performs the same on two different groups?

-To make progress on this question note that in this scenario $p_i$ and $n_i$ are beyond our control for each group ($i=1$ and $i=2$) - they are just facts.
+To make progress on this question note again that in this scenario $p_i$ and $n_i$ are beyond our control for each group ($i=1$ and $i=2$) - they are just facts.

 Moreover, the $f_i$ and $t_i$ in each case are determined by the classification method chosen, and the configuration of the algorithm (the selection of hyperparameters for example).
 We have some control over these by our training procedure, but we cannot guarantee perfection.